christinedraper/knife-topo/README.md

 ## Attribute setting strategy

 V2 introduces the notion of an attribute setting strategy.
-Instead of specifying node attributes or cookbook attributes separately, you specify one set of attributes for the node and the method by which they should be set on the node (e.g. 'direct_to_node' or 'via_cookbook').
+Instead of specifying node attributes and cookbook attributes separately, you specify one set of attributes and the method by which they should be set on the node (e.g. 'direct_to_node' or 'via_cookbook').

-V1 topology JSON files can be converted to V2 by importing them and then exporting them.

 The purpose of this change is to make it easier to support new methods of setting attributes such as policy files, and also making it